 • Ductwork quality and age.

-• How many windows your house has and the style, because big or picture windows can be lower efficiency.
+• How many windows you have and the style, because large or picture windows may be more inefficient.

 • Insulation quality and concentration.